cquiroz/play-emberjs/README.md

 This plugin was based the work from the blog post [Ember/Handlebars template precompilation with Play](http://eng.netwallet.com/2012/04/25/emberhandlebars-template-precompilation-with-play/)

-A lot of the plugin internals were based on the [Dust.js play plugin](https://github.com/typesafehub/play-plugins/tree/master/dust)
+A good portion of the plugin internals were based on the [Dust.js play plugin](https://github.com/typesafehub/play-plugins/tree/master/dust)

 ## License